mseri/crypto-multihash/README.md

 - Use `length` in `checkMultihash` to treat correctly truncated hashes (see https://github.com/jbenet/multihash/issues/1#issuecomment-91783612)
 - ~~Improve documentation~~
-- ~~Implement hash checker that takes some data and an encoded multihash and check that the multihash corresponds to the data (inferring automatically the appropriate hash function)~~
-- ~~Evaluate if throwing an error in the encode function is the wanted behaviour and anyway implement a safe version returning an Either type~~
-- Add testing for ~~the newly introduced checker and~~ for raised exceptions
+- Improve testing for for raised exceptions
 - Add multihash checker into the cli example
 - Implement `shake-128` and `shake-256` multihashes
 - Implement `Base32` encoding waiting for https://github.com/jbenet/multihash/issues/31 to be resolved)